miyako/4d-example-reranker/README.md

 ### [ibm-granite/granite-embedding-reranker-english-r2](https://huggingface.co/ibm-granite/granite-embedding-reranker-english-r2)

 >  This model is ModernBERT.
+Export to GGUF is not supported as of February 2026.

 ||GGUF Q8_0|ONNX Int8|CTranslate Int8
 |-|-|-|-